How to escape the catch-22 of entrepreneur coaching?

 Entrepreneur coaching immediately gives the CEO more confidence in his own entrepreneurship, and this affects other important entrepreneurial qualities.
 In turn, this has an indirect effect on business growth (Crompton, 2012).
 The positive change is directly noticeable in the entrepreneur’s feelings, among other effects of entrepreneurship development.
 They experience coaching as a sounding board that stands next to them, provides structure, and helps to keep an overview.

 The hard (financial) effects are, of course, only measurable after the end of the coaching.
 After all, it takes longer for results to become measurable.
-But the exciting thing is that the impact on the entrepreneur can be noticed much earlier.
+But the exciting thing is that the impact on the entrepreneur is there way earlier.
 The entrepreneur quickly reports feelings of improved results because of the listening ear and the independent sounding board that an entrepreneur coach offers.

-Coaching may seem a little soft, and the accountant who is considering to offer coaching to his ideal clients has an attitude of first seeing, then believing.
+Coaching may seem a little soft, and the accountant who is considering offering coaching to his ideal clients has an attitude of first seeing, then believing.
 However, in entrepreneur coaching, this goes the other way around: entrepreneurs first have to believe before they can see it.

 The expectation paradox of entrepreneur coaching services

 Entrepreneurs need small business coaching, but they don’t ask for it.
 So, how paradoxical as that may sound, accountants, on the other hand, ask the wrong questions, which blocks them from ever getting behind the coach question.
 Besides, the entrepreneur has difficulty articulating his coaching question clearly.
 That’s a catch-22, a paradoxical situation that looks inescapable.

-On the one hand, entrepreneurs are satisfied with their accountant, while on the other, they expect more from their CPA.
+On the one hand, entrepreneurs are happy with their accountants, while on the other, they expect more from their CPA.
 When asked what they expect from their “remote CFO,” they answer: